Where can I park my motorbike?

 Bicycle bays

+Another useful parking solution and another confusing motorbike parking issue is the use of bicycle parking bollards and stanchions.
 In some local authorities and councils, the use of bicycle bays for motorbike parking is allowed however in many others it isn’t.

 This is normally because these bicycle bays are on footpaths and pavements where there are double yellow lines on the nearest road.
 That means motorbikes are not allowed to be ridden on the pavement and to access the bays you would need to wheel your bike across a prohibited area.

-However there is no specific law preventing motorcycle riders from securing their vehicle in bicycle parking areas, unless you prevent cyclists from using these facilities.
+However, there is no specific law preventing motorcycle riders from securing their vehicle in bicycle parking areas, unless you prevent cyclists from using these facilities.

 It is a massive grey area and one that litters motorbike forums on the internet with stories of disgruntled bike owners ticketed one day and not the next for parking in bicycle bays.